junzo-watada2021/FIM-IMIP-UMSO2021/README.md

 in the `<head>` of that page.
 Then math can by typeset by using LaTeX's math notation enclosed in `\(...\)` delimiters.

-## Sitemap (optional)

-The `sitemap.xml` helps search engines understand the structure of the site.
-In this file, each instance of "WEBSITE" should be replaced with the actual address where this website is being hosted.
-See the [sitemaps protocol page](https://www.sitemaps.org/protocol.html) for more details.